Headers and Footers

 Editing a current item #

 Select a navigation element and edit the text as required.
 The block Toolbar permits the link information to be changed.
-In addition, the < and > will change the position of the menu item.
+In addition, the < and > icons allow the position of the menu item to be adjusted.

 Adding a menu item #

-To add an item select + at the right-hand side of the current navigation bar, or in the settings sidebar, the required information can be added:
+To add an item select the Navigation bar and then + at the right-hand side, or in the settings sidebar, then required information regarding the new menu item can be added:

 • The name of the menu item can be added by: